dfintha/barge/README.md

 type: `.c` for C source files, `.cpp` for C++ source files, `.s` for Assembly source files, `.h` for C header files, and `.hpp` for C++ header files.

+`barge` supports the [`NO_COLOR`](https://no-color.org/) environment variable: if it is set, no output will be colorized using ANSI terminal escape codes.

 **Please note that the development of this software is in a very early stage.
 As such, changes to the project file format and/or usage can happen frequently.**